rojeena/qantasTest/README.md

-Steps:
+###Steps:

-1. Clone this project
+1. Clone the project.

-2. Run the command npm install in your terminal
+2. Run the command `npm install` in your terminal

-3. Run the command npm start to run the application.
+3. Then run `npm start` to simply run the application.

-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+The application will be running at [http://localhost:3000](http://localhost:3000).

+####Dependencies

+1. Node JS
+2. NPM